Recipes / Korean Meals for Cycle Syncing: Menstrual Phase (Breakfast & Lunch)

 5. Eat seaweed.
 A Korean staple, seaweed is mineral-rich (iodine, calcium, iron) and helps support hormonal balance.

 6. Don’t skip protein.
-Red meat, beans, and seeds replenish iron levels lost through period blood.
+Meat, beans, and seeds replenish iron levels lost through period blood.

 This is a great starting point if you want to eat more intuitively with your cycle while also drawing on the wisdom of traditional Korean food culture.
-Without further ado, here are all of the dinner recipes for Cycle Syncing 101: Menstrual Phase!
+Without further ado, here are all of the breakfast and lunch recipes for Cycle Syncing 101: Menstrual Phase!

 My Other Recipes